User Guide

 python bin/service_create_account.py

-This script will guide you through creating an account.
-Note that we do not garuntee the security of this account, so never upload critical passwords to create it.·
+from the /root/A2rchi/a2rchi directory.ยท This script will guide you through creating an account.
+Note that we do not guarantee the security of this account, so never upload critical passwords to create it.

 The documents used for RAG live in the chat container at /root/data/<directory>/<files>.
 Thus, in a pinch, you can docker/podman cp a file at this directory level, e.g., podman/docker cp myfile.pdf <container name or ID>:/root/data/<new_dir>/.
 If you need to make a new directory in the container, you can do podman exec -it <container name or ID> mkdir /root/data/<new_dir>.